smcclatchy/gene-expression-qtl/_episodes/03-load-explore-data.md

 {: .output}

 The expression data loaded provides LOD peaks for the eQTL analyses performed in this study.
-As a preview of what you will be doing next, extract the LOD peaks for chromosome 11.
+As a preview of what you will be doing next, look at the first several rows of LOD peak values and extract the LOD peaks for chromosome 11.

 ~~~